Coronavirus Disease 2019 (COVID-19) Updates

 Parrish Healthcare has been swift to mobilize our COVID-19 response dedicating

 all necessary resources to assure the health and safety of our fellow

 care partner (employees, medical staff and volunteers), patients and the

 The basic premise of preventing disease transmission is to identify patients

 who show symptoms, isolate those patients from others for appropriate

-assessment, and inform appropriate staff and authorities for further response.
+assessment and inform appropriate staff and authorities for further response.

+test results can be verified.
 Patients who test positive for COVID-19

 are isolated and treated.
 Currently, there is no antiviral treatment for

 COVID-19.
 Specific interventions are taken in more severe cases, or with

 patients with compromised immune systems or complex illnesses.